 1. Why would my Baby or Child need Chiropractic Care?

 The trauma of birth whether it is a vaginal delivery, caesarean or assisted delivery (forceps, vacuum extraction) for most people will be the greatest trauma they will ever encounter.
-It is estimated that 60% of uncomplicated births and 100% of complicated births( such as forceps or vacuum extraction) will cause a spinal misalignment (subluxation).
+Research has estimated that 73% of babies may suffer with musculoskeletal injuries following birth.
+Musculoskeletal injuries may lead to irritability and excessive crying (4).
 Falls off the change table, bed, couch or when learning to walk may also cause spinal misalignments (subluxations).

 2. How does the Doctor of Chiropractic help?